-In the United States, some 2.7 million acres are used in total for the growing of vegetables.
+In the United States, some 2.45 million acres are used in total for the growing of vegetables.
 The amount produced on this acreage is worth around 13 billion U.S. dollars.
-In 2014, the total U.S. farm income based on cash receipts from vegetables reached almost 19 billion U.S. dollars.
+In 2019, the total U.S. farm income based on cash receipts from vegetables was 18.6 billion dollars.
 California is the most important U.S. state when it comes to the production of vegetables, both for fresh market consumption and further processing.

 Most of the processed vegetables are frozen or canned to make them durable.
 Therefore, around 7 percent of all vegetables produced become frozen.
 Every U.S. consumer annually spends some 35 U.S. dollars on frozen vegetables.
 However, health-related and economic reasons among consumers lead to tendencies to buy fewer frozen vegetables.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 5 chapters, you will quickly find the 25 most important statistics relating to "Vegetables".